-Theresa May Will Resign After Brexit
+Theresa May Will Resign After Brexit Passes

 — BBC Breaking News (@BBCBreaking) March 27, 2019

-A source close to May says that the PM has determined that if leaving her post is the cost of delivering Brexit, then she’s willing to do that.
+A source close to May says that the prime minister has determined that if leaving her post is the cost of delivering Brexit, then she’s willing to do that.

 “She has always put the national interest above her personal interest.
 If this is the price to be paid for delivering Brexit, it’s a price she’s prepared to pay.”

-Conservative MP Simon Hart responded to May’s speech, saying though no timetable was given, the PM has said if parliament will back the next phase, “then she will go.”
+Conservative MP Simon Hart responded to May’s speech, saying that although no timetable was given, the prime minister has said that if parliament will back the next phase, “then she will go.”
 In her speech, Hart said May was firm with her offer to the party.

 “She was as animated as I’d ever seen her at committee.
 She was passionate but not emotional.
 We are all traumatized at this point by these negotiations.”

 But not everyone thinks that voting for Brexit in order to get May to leave is the way to go.
-MP Anna Soubry, who recently left the party to join a new bloc known as the Independent Group says that it’s shameful that people would vote for these newly offered conditions of May’s exit, “not because it’s good for our country and the right thing to do… but because it gets rid of the PM.”
+MP Anna Soubry — who recently left the party to join a new bloc known as the Independent Group — says that it’s shameful that people would vote for these newly offered conditions of May’s exit, “not because it’s good for our country and the right thing to do… but because it gets rid of the PM.”